 Frugal GardeningBy contrary1

 When it comes to your garden, you need more than just plants to keep it alive.
 You also need the tools to keep the garden healthy and vibrant.
+To take care of your garden you also need to keep your tools safe.
+To do that you should get a shed from Capital Construction to keep all of your tools safe from the weather.
 I could survive with the first five tools if I needed to be really frugal, but I expanded my list to include the last five that most people would find essential:

 Shovel: You'll need a shovel and a regular round end shovel is the choice if you can only have one.
 There are other varieties, but a generic round end will work for most tasks: moving dirt, digging holes for new plants and dividing large plants to name just a few.
 There is a lot of dirt that needs to be moved when you have a garden making the shovel the number on tool on the list.

 Hoe: Again, there are many different kinds of hoes to choose from and if you can only get one, opt for a basic model.
 While there are lots of the fancy kinds of hoes, anything with moving parts doesnít belong on a "have to have" list.
 My favorite is a forked hoe.
 This seems to be the easiest to maneuver in and around existing plants in my opinion.

 Bucket: You don't need anything fancy here, but you do need a bucket.
 A free plastic bucket will work fine for steeping compost ďteaĒ, mixing potting soil, soaking the roots of a free plant - the list of uses are almost as long as my favorite plant list!

 Hose: You will need to get water to whatever you plant and that will determine the length or number of hoses you need.
 This is one area where it can be worthwhile to pay a bit more for a quality hose since I have found the cheaper ones I have had over the years just didnít pass muster.
 You want a hose that doesn't kink up and one that will Ďbehaveí when it's coiled up.